MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 The Houston Astros signed Yuli Gurriel to a five-year, $47.5 million deal last summer after a standout career overseas that included 1,585 hits, 250 home runs and 1,018 RBI over 15 seasons in Cuba and Japan.

-The 33-year-old is obviously not your run-of-the-mill rookie given his considerable professional experience and he's made a smooth transition to being the team's everyday first baseman this season after spending the bulk of his career manning the hot corner.
+The 33-year-old is obviously not your run-of-the-mill rookie given his considerable professional experience, and he's made a smooth transition to being the team's everyday first baseman this season after spending the bulk of his career manning the hot corner.

-He's in a relatively low-pressure role hitting near the bottom of the lineup in a loaded Houston offense and his power and run production skills have no doubt played a role in the team's fast start.
+He's in a relatively low-pressure role hitting near the bottom of the lineup in a loaded Houston offense, and his power and run production skills have no doubt played a role in the team's fast start.

-For now, his on-base skills keep him from ranking any higher as he's walked just six times for a .305 on-base percentage.
+For now, his on-base skills keep him from ranking any higher, as he's walked just six times for a .305 on-base percentage.

 25. Carlos Santana, Cleveland Indians (Preseason Rank: 9)